dipenR/FP-CSE316/README.md

-CSE 316 Logo Maker
+Logo maker for final project in CSE 316

-Made using the MERN stack
+Made using the MERN stack and MVC architecture.